COWEN:

 PAGLIA:

 I think the idea of sending young people abroad is great.
-I think

--- it would profit young people a lot to be exposed to the world.
+parents to think -- it would profit young people a lot to

-Right now, our primary school education is absolutely appalling
+be exposed to the world.
+Right now, our primary school education

-I know
+I

-but people from the inner city, from good schools, from bad schools.
+private school people, but people from the inner city, from

-I really have a very clear sense, after 40 years of teaching,
+sense, after 40 years of teaching, what’s going on

-what’s going on at the primary school level.
+at the primary school level.

-It is
+It

-send them abroad.
+say yes, send them abroad.
 Fantastic idea.

 This

-other thing of the online thing, I don’t believe this online
+other thing of the online thing, I don’t believe this

-a live person who can talk extemporaneously and respond to the
+and you need a live person who can talk extemporaneously

-moment.
-Not just people who are reading the same old damn lecture
+and respond to the moment.
+Not just people who are reading

-over and over again.
+the same old damn lecture over and over again.

 Also,

-the kind of teaching that goes on in the Ivy League where there’s
+the kind of teaching that goes on in the Ivy League where

-a flattering.
-There’s these small seminar things.
+there’s a flattering.
+There’s these small seminar

 COWEN: